sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/11 - The New Towel Boy/03 - Alex.md

 Almost in response to his unanswered question, Alex's thumbs began pulling the knob in a circular direction.

-And on the display, Hat Kid started moving in a circular direction, running in the direction the thumb-knob pointed.
+And on the display, Hat Kid started moving in a circular direction, following the direction the thumb-knob pointed.

 *Wait...*

 Then the battle seemed to resume on the display, and then the pieces started to click into place.

-One button would make her jump, and she would easily avoid his shockwaves, or the crowd of minions he'd summon.
+One button would make her jump, and she would easily avoid his shockwaves, or the crowd of minions he'd summon to rush her.
 Another, and she would swing her umbrella at him when he tried confusing her with his apparitions, all the while moving in the directions that the thumb-knob pointed.

 *So... you were in control of the brat?*